rax-maas/dreadnot/README.md

   // The data root Dreadnot will use
   data_root: '/var/dreadnot',

-  // Base URL to access dreadnot (used in IRC, email)
+  // Base URL to access dreadnot (used in IRC, email, Hipchat)
   default_url: 'http://example.com',

   // Dreadnot uses an htpasswd file (with support for md5 and sha1) for auth